What is an Advance Directive?

 What is a POLST (Physician Order for Life Sustaining Treatment) ?

-Different than an Advance Directive, a POLST (also sometimes called "a DNR") is a medical document instead of a legal document.
+Different than an Advance Directive which is a legal document, a POLST (also sometimes called "a DNR") is a medical document.
 It gets signed by either you or your decision-maker/HCPOA and a physician, nurse practitioner, or physician assistant.
-It is a powerful document that acts as an active MD/NP/PA order and must be honored by health care providers or EMTs who have access to it.
+It is a powerful document that acts as an active medical order and must be honored by health care providers and medics.

 If you have a POLST completed and change your mind, you can simply complete a new POLST with a provider and make sure your medical teams have an updated version.